 While the TZF was where Bosch pooled its research activities, development centers for product engineering were gradually established at the divisions’ various locations.
 Then, as now, the aim was to centralize research and decentralize development.
 International research and technology centers (RTC) were set up in key hubs of global research, such as Palo Alto (today in Sunnyvale) in California’s Silicon Valley.
-Other such centers are located in Bangalore, Hildesheim, St. Petersburg, Pittsburgh, Shanghai, Shibuya, and Singapore.
+Other such centers are located in Bangalore, Boston, Haifa, Hildesheim, St. Petersburg, Pittsburgh, Shanghai and Singapore.

 Over the past decade, growing research outlay caused by the pressure to innovate in a tough competitive market demanded a new overarching research concept.
 More staff and the increased pressure to produce new innovations meant space was at a premium.
 Further research facilities were established in Schwieberdingen and Waiblingen, causing a decline in synergy effects within the field of research.

 Thomas Kropf, Head of Research and Advance Engineering, put it this way: “The solution was to go back to the drawing board.”
 The result was the research campus in Renningen, 20 kilometers west of Stuttgart, opened in 2015.
 It forms the heart of a worldwide research network that includes not only the company’s own research centers, but also partnerships with scientific institutes, including ones at universities across the globe.